 Admissions to Medicine & Open Days

 Each year we receive over 2,500 applications for just over 300 places to study Medicine at Cardiff.

 Our aim is to attract, recruit and select the best students in order to train and produce the very best doctors for Wales, the United Kingdom and the rest of the world.

 Therefore, our admissions processes have been developed to identify those applicants who are best suited to follow our medical programme, and who have the greatest potential to embark on a productive career in Medicine.

 In this section of our site you will find up to date information on how to apply, how we handle your application, our entry requirements, the UKCAT clinical aptitude test, the GAMSAT test, and updates for current applicants.

 UKCAT score query?
 GCSE requirements?
-For instant answers to the most common questions our applicants ask take a quick look at our Entry Requirements, FAQs and Application Process pages or our Cardiff University School of Medicine brochure.
+For instant answers to the most common questions our applicants ask take a quick look at our Entry Requirements, FAQs and Application Process pages or our Cardiff University School of Medicine brochure ( English and Welsh ).
 If you don't find your answer here, please email us.
 We are managing an extremely high volume of enquiries right now but promise to get back to you as soon as we can.